-Build forest resilience by favoring existing species that are better adapted to projected future climate conditions, and by enhancing relative compositional and structural diversity.

-- Do not plant species on the Federal or State invasive species or noxious weed lists. - Only viable, high-quality and site-adapted planting stock or seed will be used. - A precondition for tree/shrub establishment is appropriately prepared sites.
-Refer to criteria in NRCS Conservation Practice Standard Tree/Shrub Site Preparation (Code 490). - Implementation and timing of planting will be appropriate for the site and ensure successful establishment. - Planting must be protected from unacceptable adverse impacts from insects, disease, wildlife, and/or fire.
-Apply supporting practices and treatments to protect establishing trees and shrubs, as necessary. - Each site will be evaluated to determine if mulching, supplemental water, or other treatments (e.g., tree protection devices, shade cards, weed mats) will be needed to assure adequate survival and growth. - The enhancement will comply with all applicable federal, state, and local laws and regulations, and with States' Forestry Best Management Practices for Water Quality.
+- Minimize herbicide use.
+Use spot weed treatments and avoid spraying when flowers are present. - Selection of species should also be chosen according to the site's natural disturbance regime.
+Species should be selected based on traits, successional status, structure, and composition. - Build forest resilience by favoring existing species that are better adapted to projected future climate conditions, and by enhancing relative compositional and structural diversity. - Do not plant species on the Federal or State invasive species or noxious weed lists. - Only viable, high-quality and site-adapted planting stock or seed will be used. - A precondition for tree/shrub establishment is appropriately prepared sites.
+Refer to criteria in NRCS CPS Tree/Shrub Site Preparation (Code 490). - Implementation and timing of planting will be appropriate for the site and ensure successful establishment. - Plantings must be protected from unacceptable adverse impacts from insects, disease, wildlife, livestock, and/or fire.
+Apply supporting practices and treatments as necessary to protect establishing trees and shrubs. - Each site will be evaluated to determine if mulching, supplemental water, or other treatments (e.g., tree protection devices, shade cards, weed mats) will be needed to assure adequate survival and growth. - The enhancement will comply with all applicable federal, state, and local laws and regulations, and with States' Forestry Best Management Practices for Water Quality.